 Depending on how and where it will be used, faux wood can outperform traditional wood products.
 Let’s take a look at some of the advantages of faux wood:

 Pound for pound, faux wood can deliver the warmth and charm of natural wood with a lot less weight.
-This makes placement and installation much easier since the beams do not require structural support.
+This makes placement and installation much easier since faux beams typically do not require adding structural support.

 Faux wood offers greater stability over time.
 Yes, real wood is a “living” product that responds to its environment, but that can also mean warping, splitting, and unpredictable color changes—flaws that faux wood simply doesn’t have.